 The Prismic import module is available with the Professional plans (starting at Medium).
 If you can't see the Import section under the Settings menu of the web app, you can reach out to the support team.

 The number of documents you can import per batch is limited to 200 documents.
 And there is a limit of 10 import batches per hour.
+If you are running massive imports we recommend to keep each import size under 100 documents.

 The Import/Export module lets you export, create new documents or update existing ones directly from your content repository's UI.